Japanization

-Japanization, Japanisation or Japanification is the process by which Japanese culture dominates, assimilates, or influences other cultures.
+Japanization or Japanisation is the process by which Japanese culture dominates, assimilates, or influences other cultures.
 According to The American Heritage Dictionary of the English Language, "To japanize" means "To make or become Japanese in form, idiom, style, or character".
+Historically, areas occupied by Japan were subject to long-term colonisation and assimilation with a few (i.e., Hokkaido and Ryukyu Islands, Bonin Islands) remaining Japanized post-World War II.